 Highlights include the lovely hilltop wine village of Montefalco, 'the balcony of Umbria', and the fascinating historic city of Spoleto crammed with exciting Roman remains including Emperor Vespasian's mother's house, baths and mosaics.
 Of course, no trip here would be complete without spending time in magical Assisi.
 Be sure to visit St Francis' Basilica with its beautifully ornate frescoes, and his peaceful forest retreat on Monte Subasio where he'd stroll and preach to the birds.

-The fascinating historic city of Spoleto, apart from being a great art city, Spoleto has buildings seemingly reflecting every major architectural style in history, including a Roman arch, a C10 church, a C12 Duomo and an 80m high, C14 aqueduct.
+The fascinating historic city of Spoleto, apart from being a great art city, Spoleto has buildings seemingly reflecting every major architectural style in history, including a Roman arch, a 10th century church, a 12th century Duomo and an 80m high, 14th century aqueduct.
 The castle here is a former prison and now houses an impressive art museum.
 For lunch, you'll find lots of lovely cobbled squares filled with traditional trattorie.
-(Staying at Hotel Charleston.
-Breakfast only)

 The wines of Montefalco are known throughout the world, in particular the fine red, Sagrantino.
-There is a climb up to the old village itself, 'the Balcony of Umbria', but you are well rewarded with wine-tasting, magnificent views and beautiful mediaeval streets.
+There is a climb up to the old village itself, 'the Balcony of Umbria', but you are well rewarded with wine-tasting, magnificent views and beautiful medieval streets.
 Continue from here past lush green fields, poppies and buttercups before your last climb up to the mediaeval village of Marcellano.
-Your 4-star hotel is set within its own lovely gardens, in a hilltop location, with fabulous panoramic views across the entire valley.
-(Staying at Grand Relais Laurenti, Half Board)
+Your 4 star hotel is set within its own lovely gardens, in a hilltop location, with fabulous panoramic views across the entire valley.

 It's tempting to spend the day relaxing by the pool in the hotel's tranquil grounds, but it would be a shame to miss the Roman walled town of Bevagna (10 mins by taxi; or you can cycle) - Umbria's hidden gem.
-Visit the C13 Gothic Palazzo dei Consoli, the golden mediaeval theatre, or the C2 Roman temple and baths that include a spectacular lobster mosaic.
+Visit the 13th century Gothic Palazzo dei Consoli, the golden medieval theatre, or the 2th century Roman temple and baths that include a spectacular lobster mosaic.
 Alternatively, you can opt for a circular cycle to Ceralto Castle.
-(Staying at Grand Relais Laurenti, Half Board)

-Your last day's cycling takes you along the 'Wine and Art Road' to Brufa (with lovely views of Perugia and Assisi) and on through the Chiascio Valley, along country lanes passing sunflower fields, ochre-coloured farmhouses and redolent meadows of wild apricots and figs. There's time to visit spectacular Assisi - the beautiful Piazza del Comune, the C13 Giotto frescoes and of course, the UNESCO-recognised St Francis' Basilica - before cycling on along the lovely traffic-free Via degli Ulivi and through olive groves back to Spello.
-(Staying at La Bastiglia Hotel, Half Board)
+Your last day's cycling takes you along the 'Wine and Art Road' to Brufa (with lovely views of Perugia and Assisi) and on through the Chiascio Valley, along country lanes passing sunflower fields, ochre-coloured farmhouses and redolent meadows of wild apricots and figs. There's time to visit spectacular Assisi - the beautiful Piazza del Comune, the 13th century Giotto frescoes and of course, the UNESCO-recognised St Francis' Basilica - before cycling on along the lovely traffic-free Via degli Ulivi and through olive groves back to Spello.

 The La Bastiglia Hotel boasts a beautiful setting at the foot of Mount Subasio, the enchanted mountain of Saint Francis.
 Originally an ancient mill the hotel has been lovingly restored and transformed into an unforgettable place to stay.
 There are 33 rooms divided into three categories, many overlooking the typical Umbrian landscape of cypress trees and olive groves.
 The restaurant serves a mix of ancient recipes and modern creations using the freshest ingredients.
 On display inside the hotel there is a collection of ceramics, antique furniture and important paintings from the private collection of Schifano and Norberto.

-Superior rooms are larger, and have a small balcony and bathroom with shower.
 Deluxe rooms are larger with a balcony and bathroom with a bath.
 The Junior Suite includes a Jacuzzi in the bedroom and a panoramic terrace with solarium.
-The Deluxe Junior Suite can accommodate up to five people and has a private panoramic terrace with table, chairs and sun loungers and a Jacuzzi for 2 people.

 Extra nights: Please contact us for details.